pollyweb-org/pollyweb-docs/2 🏔️ Landscape/1 💼 Business landscape/06 📂 App pay landscape/15 📺 🇺🇸 P2P Square.md

-📺 What is 🇺🇸 Square Cash doing around pear-to-pear payments?
+📺 What is 🇺🇸 Square Cash doing around peer-to-peer payments?
 ---

 In 2019, CNBC (a U.S.-based news channel) published the following video, titled *"How Square Makes Money"*.